 How have you refocused the scope of your project to ensure success?
 Leave a comment below and let us know!

-Aaron Overfors, manager in Performance Management at Spaulding Ridge, LLC, has been working with the Anaplan platform for 5 years in various roles at Anaplan and Spaulding Ridge, including product support, customer success, premium support, and solution architecture.
+Aaron Overfors, manager in performance management at Spaulding Ridge, LLC, has been working with the Anaplan platform for five years in various roles at Anaplan and Spaulding Ridge, including product support, customer success, premium support, and solution architecture.
 He has extensive experience working in sales performance management (SPM) use cases of Anaplan and couples it with his deep knowledge of the Anaplan product to help companies construct more robust plans that engage stakeholders and deliver tangible value across their organizations in a dynamic competitive environment.